Billmate/magento/README.md

 ## Changelog

+### 2.2.1(2016-11-23)
+* Fix - Bundle product calculation.
+* Enhancement - Option to choose if invoice fee should be shown incl tax in checkout/cart or not.

 ### 2.2(2016-07-14)
 * Enhancement - Improved card and bank logic for creating order after valid/pending payment.
 * Compatibility - Enterprise version.